How will MIL-DTL-901E affect your shock qualification?July 14, 2017

 So, in collaboration with HII-NNS partners, NTS led the pioneering development of a more cost and schedule effective land-based approach to meet this new challenge.
 These efforts culminated in the fabrication of the DSSM Generation I machine that has been in use at NTS Rustburg, VA since 2004.

-The success of the Generation I DSSM led to the development of a scaled-up Generation II machine that is specified in MIL-DTL-901E.
+The success of the Generation I DSSM led to the development of a scaled-up Generation II machine that is specified in the new standard.
 All of the certification testing that was necessary prior to inclusion in the new MIL-DTL was conducted at NTS.
 We have been routinely conducting shock qualification testing on the DSSM as an Alternate Shock Test Vehicle since 2015.

 The DSSM development is yet another example of NTS’ focus on customer driven innovation.
-If you have questions concerning the new MIL-DTL-901E detail specification and how it may affect your program or have a need for Medium Weight Deck Simulating Shock Tests contact our experts today!
+For over 50 years, we’ve served the world’s most performance-critical industries and revolutionized necessary items for everyday living.
+Contact us today with questions about the new MIL-DTL-901E detail specification and how it may impact your program or if you require medium weight deck simulating shock tests for your fleet.